hermy991/spinosaurus/README.md

 - using path in Next and After in decorators and query builder
 - updating database with createConnection
 - check constraint ending with `*_not_null` should throw a error
+- make a test by diferences in column quantity and position on reference decorators